Upstream#

 a designated

-The format of this server list is similar to Caution For the Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO Default — upstream Configures the binding of client sessions to proxied servers
+The server list format here is similar to Warning To use the Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO Default — upstream Configures the binding of client sessions to proxied servers

 in the mode specified by the first parameter;

-that have Attention The This mode uses cookies to maintain session persistence.
+that have the Warning The This mode uses cookies to maintain session persistence.

 It is more suitable for situations